akkeris/region-api/README.md

 This uses jetstack's cert-manager (if installed) to issue certificates.
 By default this is the only issuer manager that's supported.

-* DEFAULT_ISSUER - The clusterissuer to use by default when ordering a new certificate (one may be specified when ordering a cert)
+* DEFAULT_ISSUER - The clusterissuer to use by default when ordering a new certificate (one may be specified when ordering a cert).
+Defaults to `letsencrypt`.
 * CERT_NAMESPACE - The namespace to store certificates.
 This defaults to `istio-system` to make the certificates (and their secrets) mountable by istio.

 **Optional Environment Variables:**